royfrancis/minty/README.md

 ## Sharing

-When sharing a rendered HTML document, whether supporting files must be accompanied depends on the template. `nbis-report` template is standalone.
+When sharing a rendered HTML document, whether supporting files must be accompanied depends on the template. `nbis-report` and `nbis-report-demo` templates are **standalone**.
 The HTML file alone can be shared.

 For other templates, note that the **assets** directory or any other supporting directories such as **analysis_files** must NOT be deleted.
 They must be provided when sharing the HTML document.
 The final HTML document is NOT standalone.
 It is dependent on the child directories.
 If you have your own content (images etc) used in the RMarkdown document, add them to a directory named **analysis_assets**.